Sage/sinject/README.md

 **Registering dependencies**

-Dependency objects need to be registered with the container before use, to do so you need to configure the SinjectContainer from the *'dependencies.rb'* file:
+Dependency objects need to be registered with the container before use, to do so you need to configure the SinjectContainer: ** If you're using rails this will need to be done from the *'dependencies.rb'* file:**

     #initialize the container
     container = SinjectContainer.new